The Ultimate Guide To Ecotourism In Panama

 The most accessible of the tribes are the Emberá living in the upper Chagres River valley near the Panama Canal.

 Until the 1990s, most of the Emberá peoples lived in an extremely remote section of the Darien Gap's jungle.
-Under the leadership of chief Antonio Tocamo, several families migrated to the banks of the Chagres River in Chagres National Park to establish Parara Puru, a village devoted to demonstrating traditional Emberá culture and providing guided nature hikes that serve as informal, educational discussions about the Emberá way of life.
+Under the leadership of chief Antonio Tocamo, several families migrated to the banks of the Pepueni River in Chagres National Park to establish Parara Puru, a village devoted to demonstrating traditional Emberá culture and providing guided nature hikes that serve as informal, educational discussions about the Emberá way of life.

+You will also find the Embera Druá Village on the Chagres River.
 The Emberá language is not a single language but a group of mutually-intelligible languages spoken throughout Panama and Colombia.

 Most of the tropical rainforests reserves of Panama are located within indigenous territory and the indigenous communities have been given special opportunities to develop ecotourism in harmony with their own land management practices.